SCAILE-it/GTM-Documentation/mvp-version/CONTEXTS/SPRINT.md

 **Sid - FastAPI & ADK Setup**
 - Initialize Cloud Run project structure
 - Set up FastAPI with microservices architecture
-- Deploy ADK agents with Google Cloud Run
+- Deploy existing ADK project with Google Cloud Run
 - Create base API structure
-- Add basic logging
 - Create analytics API endpoints
+- Add preliminary logging

 #### Day 2: Service Implementation & Views

 **Anton - BigQuery Transformations, Views and Tool Integrations**
 - Set up data transformation logic and views for each tool
-- Implement tool integrations for each tool using BigQuery Data Transfer Service, HubSpot native integration, CSV upload, etc. for GA4, GSC and HubSpot each.
+- Implement API/ELT based integrations for each tool using BigQuery Data Transfer Service, HubSpot native integration, CSV upload, etc. for GA4, GSC and third chosen tool, each
 - Essentially the Tenant should be able to call an endpoint to Trigger an end-to-end data loading process for each tool they start the integration process.
-- Go for low hanging fruit for now and implement the data loading process for GA4, GSC and HubSpot/or Google Ads each.
+- Go for low hanging fruit for now and implement the data loading process for GA4, GSC and the third chosen tool each.

 **Yatharth - Payment Integration & Tenant Services**
 - Set up Stripe payment services